rolspace/www.rolandoramos.tech/_drafts/2017-10-08-about-hiring-software-engineers.markdown

 - Take home assignments
 - Technical Interviews

-It is likely that there are more options than the ones I have listed
+It is likely that there are a few more options aside from the ones I have listed.

+And that's precisely the point.